MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/images.md

 ![images pane](\media\images\images-pane.png)

-Select **Capture new image**, and a crosshair with a magnifying glass will appear.
+Select **Capture image**, and a crosshair with a magnifying glass will appear.
 Then, capture the image by clicking and dragging, while using the magnifying glass for pixel precision.

 ![capture image](\media\images\capture-image.png)

-Additionally, select the arrow on the **Capture New Image** button to capture images on a timer.
+Additionally, select the arrow on the **Capture image** button to capture images on a timer.
 Select the number of seconds and enter a new value to adjust the timer.

 ![delay capture](\media\images\delay-capture.png)